GeekNinja24/CalenSync/README.md

-# Voice-Assisant
+# CalenSync+
-Voice assistant based on python and PyTTS(Python Text To Speech) library
+Calendar voice assistant based on python and PyTTS(Python Text To Speech),Google Text to Speech(GTTS) library